Tacoma Rainiers Game Notes - vs. Sugar Land

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880 AM

-STRONG EFFORT SPOILED: Rainiers pitchers allowed just three hits in their loss to Sugar Land on Tuesday afternoon... it marks just the seventh time since 2005 that the Rainiers have given up three-or-fewer hits and lost a game, and the first since August 16, 2016 at Nashville, a game they lost 2-1.

-SUGAR SWEET : Today begins the first and only trip to Tacoma for the Sugar Land Space Cowboys, and the first of two meetings between the two teams this year...the Rainiers will travel down to Sugar Land at the beginning of August for the other six-game set...in 2024, the Rainiers hit .249 against the Space Cowboys, winning five out of six games at Cheney Stadium and taking two out of six at Sugar Land...Rainiers pitchers worked a 3.12 ERA at home, compared to a 4.68 mark at Constellation Field.
+SUGAR SWEET: This week will be the first and only trip to Tacoma for the Sugar Land Space Cowboys, and the first of two meetings between the two teams this year...the Rainiers will travel down to Sugar Land from July 29-August 3 for the other six-game set...in 2024, the Rainiers hit .249 against the Space Cowboys, winning five out of six games at Cheney Stadium and taking two out of six at Sugar Land...Rainiers pitchers worked a 3.12 ERA at home, compared to a 4.68 mark at Constellation Field.

-PACKING A PUNCH: On his seven-game on-base streak, OF Spencer Packard has hit .400 (10x25) with two doubles, four RBI and four walks to three strikeouts...his seven- game streak is tied for the fourth-longest for a Rainier in 2025...in that span, Packard has gotten it done against both left and right-handed pitchers, hitting 3x7 (.429) against southpaws and 7x18 (.389) against right-handers.
+PACKING A PUNCH : Over his last nine games, OF Spencer Packard has hit .387 (12x31) with four doubles, five RBI and four walks to three strikeouts...in that span, Packard has gotten it done against both left and right-handed pitchers, hitting 4x8 (.500) against southpaws and 8x23 (.348) against right-handers...since April 11, Packard ranks seventh in the league in batting average and tied for ninth with his four doubles.

 • Discuss this story on the Pacific Coast League message board...